cc, pc, m2 - Minix C, Pascal, and Modula-2 compilers

 looks in directory/arch and directory itself.
 (Arch is the machine

 architecture name.
 This is Minix dependent, compilers on other

 systems usually only look in directory.)
 (Minix-86 only has /lib

 and /usr/lib as the standard places.)

-Create a Separate I&D or a common I&D executable.
-The text segment
+-i Create a Separate I&D executable.
+This causes the text segment to